mridubhatnagar/blogs-backup/cl0j3e77l02bllfnv2kt3hiq9.md

 1. If your answer to taking a sabbatical is "Hell Yeah".
 During your sabbatical also find an answer to give to the HRs of the next employer "Why is there a career break on your resume?" :D

 2. If you yourself can become a dependent.
-And, you have parents you can fall back on.
+And, you have parents or anyone else you can fall back on.
 The game is altogether different.
 There is no need to find answers to the above-mentioned questions in that case.